csula-students/beautiful-data-project-dream/notes/introduction.md

 ### Wrap Up Java Review Exercise

-Download the course repository, run `gradle hello` after you are done.
+Clone/download the course repository, run `gradle hello` after you are done.
 You should see `Hello Data Science` as the console output.

+Once you have above environment set up, please remove all the `@Ignore` from `src/test/edu/csula/datascience/examples/SimpleStatsTest.java` and pass all the test from there.

+What you want out of this class is `gradle test` passes.

 #### Eclipse Gradle plugins